Knowledge Distillation: DistilBERT, TinyBERT, MobileBERT

 DistilBERT

-DistilBERT is a distilled version of BERT: smaller, faster, cheaper, and lighter.
+DistilBERT is a distilled version of BERT.
+It is smaller, faster, cheaper, and lighter.

 • 60% faster at inference than BERT

-• Retains 97% of BERT's performance on the GLUE benchmark
+• Keeps 97% of BERT's performance on the GLUE benchmark

 Architecture

-DistilBERT keeps BERT's design but halves the depth — 6 encoder layers instead of 12.
-The student is trained to predict the same probability distribution over the vocabulary as the teacher for the same input, and to replicate the teacher's attention patterns.
-During training, temperature scaling is applied to the softmax outputs to soften the distributions and expose more of the teacher's knowledge.
+DistilBERT keeps BERT's design but halves the depth.
+It uses 6 encoder layers instead of 12.
+The student is trained to predict the same probability distribution as the teacher for the same input.
+It also copies the teacher's attention patterns.
+During training, temperature scaling is applied to the softmax outputs.
+This softens the distributions and shows more of the teacher's knowledge.

 The Triple Loss